DanBuchan/ZCoC/README.md

 #### Q: As a community manager or leader, what happens when the mob arrives, or when someone starts to engage in discussion that could lead to more endless discussion?

 Lock, and ban your way to freedom.
-There is Zero Code of Conduct so you'll just have to pull whatever arbitrary justification you need our of your ass.
+There is Zero Code of Conduct so you'll just have to pull whatever arbitrary justification you need out of your ass.
-This is unfortunate and totally not the depressingly predictable outcome of adopting ZeroCode of Conduct.
+You community mat become confused about what is or is not acceptable discussion.
+This is unfortunate and totally not the depressingly predictable outcome of adopting Zero Code of Conduct.

 #### Q: WTF, the discussion was locked, and/or I can't reply!?

 Once again, we are not going to tolerate our community being overridden by the mob.
 If this starts to happen, we will nuke, delete, lock, close, ban, and do whatever we have to do to put the fire out.
 These discussions drag on and on and on, and they don't make communities better.
-Although we are obviously adults who could easily resolve any issues that might come up we're totally not going to do that nor let people talk it out.
+Although we are obviously adults who could easily resolve any issues that might come up we're definitely not going to do that nor let people talk it out.

 #### Q: Why don't you care about my feelings?